About Phil Friedman and For Yacht Builders, Buyers, and Owners

 More recently, I’ve completed consulting gigs for the reorganization and expansion of service operations for a Midwestern full-service boatyard, spent time in Taiwan building a semi-custom 80-footer for a client, and directed manufacturing operations during a turnaround effort at a well-known builder of performance cruising sailboats.

-My work history in the marine industry has been eclectic — a fact for which I am grateful.
-I am also grateful for the “portable boatyard” I built and still carry around.
+My work history in the marine industry has been eclectic — a fact for which I am certainly not apologetic, but rather grateful.
+As I am for the “portable boatyard” I built and still carry around.
 Last but certainly not least, I’m pleased these days to have the opportunity to share some of the experience I’ve gained and pass on some of what I’ve learned along the way.
 I hope you will join me on this latest leg of my personal voyage.

 — Phil Friedman, Editor and Publisher